 In this article, we’re taking a closer look at what it means to close the loop, how businesses can benefit from it and how to implement it effectively.

-In short, closed-loop feedback is when a business responds or takes action to feedback submitted by a customer through an online or offline survey.
-By “closing the loop” businesses respond to feedback in a timely and effective fashion, directly or indirectly addressing customer concerns or praises to secure a positive customer experience.
+Closed-loop feedback is when a business responds or takes action on customer feedback submitted through an online or offline survey.
+By “closing the loop” businesses manage feedback in a timely and effective fashion, directly or indirectly addressing customer concerns or praises to secure a positive customer experience.

-A common misconception with closed-loop feedback is that it has to be dealt 1:1 with the customer.
-Although 1:1 communication has its benefits, simply taking action to correct an issue or address an opportunity without direct customer interaction, can close the loop.
+A common misconception with closed-loop feedback is that it has to be dealt with in -person, 1:1 with the customer.
+Although in-person communication has its benefits, by simply correcting an issue or addressing an opportunity, online or offline, you can close the loop.

 As a process, closed-loop feedback begins with a business creating a survey with the customer top of mind.
-Once the survey is created and dispersed to customers, they provide their feedback that the business then collects and analyzes.
-Closing the loop comes in when you identify issues or opportunities within the feedback provided and take the appropriate steps to recover or retain the customer (See Figure 1).
+Once the survey is created and dispersed to customers, they provide their feedback and the business collects and analyzes the data.
+Closing the loop comes in when you identify issues or opportunities within the feedback and take the appropriate steps to recover or retain the customer (See Figure 1).